gradio-app/gradio/client/python/README.md

 client = Client("https://bec81a83-5b5c-471e.gradio.live")
 ```

 ### Inspecting the API endpoints

-Once you have connected to a Gradio app, you can view the APIs that are available to you by calling the `Client.view_api()` method.
+Once you have connected to a Gradio app, you can view the APIs that are available to you by calling the `.view_api()` method.
 For the Whisper Space, we see the following:

 ```
 Client.predict() Usage Info